mnemnion/orb/doc/md/grym/section.md

                level 2 and level 4, causes section loss under some conditions.
 Fix.

+               I have a pretty good notion as to why: the parentOf array isn't getting updated, so if we have 1:2:3, then 2, then 4, it's retrieving the 3 as a parent.

+               That would inded screw up all the things.

 ```lua
 function Sec.addSection(section, newsection, linum, finish)
     -- Conclude the current section